There is plenty of information on the web about planning a trip to Italy, but most of it focuses on what you should do.

 Whether you are planning your 10 days in Italy, have a bit more time and are spending 2 weeks in Italy, or renting a car and doing an Italy road trip, we do recommend seeing Rome, but not for a super long period of time!

 If you do choose to spend your 1-3 days in Rome, we recommend the below hotels.
-They are all in wonderful areas of the city and are a great base for exploration during your trip!
+We also have a complete list of where to stay in Rome by area.

 Where To Stay In Rome:

 Near Vatican: Domus Porta Angelica.
 Check Rates: Booking.com